 4. Is your “creative” optimized to get passed spam filters and CAN-SPAM compliant?

 5. Do you have the proper Unsubscribe option in your email and are you keeping your Unsubscribe list updated?

 Many people opt to have a marketing company do the broadcast for them because of all of the broadcast laws and the heavy fines assigned for breaking those laws.
 A marketing company has relationships with the servers to which they send their email broadcasts so their emails are much more likely to get through the spam filters that will most likely block your email.
-If you decide it is worth it to purchase your email list, it’s imperative that your email list provider puts in writing that their email addresses are opted-in.
+If you decide it is worth it to buying an email list, it’s imperative that your email list provider puts in writing that their email addresses are opted-in.
 Not only is this a part of the CAN-SPAM Act, but you also only want to be contacting people who are genuinely interested in your product or service.

 As with many marketing approaches, the name of the game in email broadcasting is repetition.
 One of the benefits of owning your own email list is that you don’t have to pay a marketing company to send out your message a second or third time.
 Make sure the email list provider you choose offers “multiple-use” rights with your email list so you don’t breach the Terms and Conditions of your list contract.